amrelhossieny/GPU_Switcher/README.md

-# GPU_Switcher
+#GPU Switcher 🚀
-A Bash script to detect and switch between available GPUs on Linux systems, particularly for hybrid setups with NVIDIA and Intel GPUs.
-The script provides a user-friendly interface with a typewriter effect, logs actions, and supports GPU switching via prime-select.
-Ideal for users who need to manage their GPU configuration.
+Easily take control of your hybrid GPU setup on Linux!
+This powerful Bash script detects and switches between available GPUs, making it a breeze to toggle between your NVIDIA and Intel graphics.
+With a sleek typewriter effect and detailed logging, GPU management has never been this smooth.
+Perfect for power users and developers who need to optimize their GPU configuration on the fly.
+Say goodbye to manual GPU switching and hello to seamless performance!